octopus-sensing/octopus-sensing/docs/development.rst

 >>> poetry install
 >>> poetry build

-It will create a virtual environment and installs `octopus-sensing` with its dependencies in it.
+It will create a virtual environment and installs `Octopus Sensing` with its dependencies in it.

 Coding Style
 ==============